New York State Driving Laws New Yorkers

-Most drivers in New York practice defensive driving while breaking driving laws only on occasion.
+Most drivers in NY practice defensive driving while breaking driving laws only on occasion.
 As experienced drivers, we do our best to arrive safely at our destination without harming ourselves, our vehicles or others.
 However, even the best NY drivers, make mistakes and even break driving laws from time to time.

 Below are the top five New York driving laws that people break.